Loop Models and $K$-Theory: Introduction

 It should be noted since no proofs are provided in this paper, all new results should technically be considered as conjectures at this stage.
 We differentiate below ``Claims'', for which the idea of proof should be clear, from proper ``Conjectures''.

 As motivation for what follows, we now provide two such claims, which are byproducts of the framework that is developed here.

-The first one concerns certain explicit formulae in the equivariant $K$-theory of the cotangent bundle of the Grassmannian; we state it in words only here: \begin{thm*} The equivariant $K$-classes of structure sheaves of conormal varieties of Schubert varieties in the Grassmannian (resp.\ of the sheaves $\sigma_\pi$ supported on these varieties) are given by partition functions of the trigonometric crossing loop model (resp.\ noncrossing loop model) on a $k\times n$ rectangular domain with prescribed connectivity of boundary vertices. \end{thm*} The details, including the construction of the sheaves $\sigma_\pi$, as well as the ``trigonometric'' weights of the models, will be given explicitly in Cors.~\ref{cor:struc}, \ref{cor:sqrt}, along with the choice of boundary conditions (connectivity of the boundary vertices).
-Modulo a certain conjecture (Conj.~\ref{conj:CM}), $\sigma_\pi$ is the square root of the canonical sheaf of its support, and $K$-classes of canonical sheaves of conormal Schubert varieties are also given by partition functions of the crossing loop model, see Cor.~\ref{cor:canon}.
+The first one concerns certain explicit formulae in the equivariant $K$-theory of the cotangent bundle of the Grassmannian; we state it in words only here: \begin{thm} The equivariant $K$-classes of structure sheaves of conormal varieties of Schubert varieties in the Grassmannian $($resp.\ of the sheaves $\sigma_\pi$ supported on these varieties$)$ are given by partition functions of the trigonometric crossing loop model $($resp.\ noncrossing loop model$)$ on a~$k\times n$ rectangular domain with prescribed connectivity of boundary vertices. \end{thm}

+The details, including the construction of the sheaves $\sigma_\pi$, as well as the ``trigonometric'' weights of the models, will be given explicitly in Corollaries~\ref{cor:struc}, \ref{cor:sqrt}, along with the choice of boundary conditions (connectivity of the boundary vertices).
+Modulo a certain conjecture (Conjecture~\ref{conj:CM}), $\sigma_\pi$ is the square root of the canonical sheaf of its support, and $K$-classes of canonical sheaves of conormal Schubert varieties are also given by partition functions of the crossing loop model, see Corollary~\ref{cor:canon}.

 The second one is an explicit description of a certain Hilbert series.
 Set $n=2k$, where $k$ is a positive integer.
-Consider the $n\times n$ matrix $J$ made of $k$ Jordan blocks of size $2$:
+Consider the $n\times n$ matrix $J$ made of $k$ Jordan blocks of size~$2$:

 If $B_+$ is the group of invertible upper triangular matrices, then we can consider the $B_+$-orbit closure

 $\mathcal O$ is an affine variety, hence has a coordinate ring $R$.
 It is an easy exercise to check that $\mathcal O$ is invariant by scaling ($M\in\mathcal O\Rightarrow \lambda M\in\mathcal O$, $\lambda\in\CC$), so that $R$ is {\em graded}.
 We can therefore define its Hilbert series